-Recently, I was having a conversation with a Sales Leader from one of the big Merchant Selling Organizations.
-I asked, “So what is the merchant Value your people are selling in B2B?
+During a recent conversation with a sales leader from one of the big Merchant Selling organizations, I asked, “So what is the merchant value your people are selling in B2B?
 There was a bit of a pause, and then they said a little bit sheepishly, “Level II & Level III Data”.
 I probed a little further asking.
 “Anything else you guys talk about?”
-This time there was a much longer pause, I could almost hear the person on the other end of the phone searching for an answer to which there was none.
+This time there was a much longer pause; I could almost hear the person on the other end of the phone searching for an answer, to which there was none.
 I know they wanted to give me more, but it was just not there.
-As an Independent Sales Organization does this conversation have a familiar ring to it?
-Is this what you are leading with on your B2B Sales Calls?
+As an Independent Sales Organization (ISO) does this conversation have a familiar ring to it?
+Is this what you are leading with on your B2B sales calls?

 The origins of Level II & III data go way back to 1986 when the first Purchasing Cards were issued in the US.
-Back then it was the US Government that was essentially the testbed for Purchasing Cards before it was finally rolled out to Non-government merchants in the 1990s.
-The issuers had a little bit of a problem in that they needed to pass on information that was contained on the Purchasing Order’s (PO’s) they would now electronically be replacing.
-In order to get a Supplier to pass that data, they offered a rate reduction to encourage the process.
+Back then, it was the US Government that was essentially the testbed for Purchasing Cards before it was finally rolled out to non-government merchants in the 1990s.
+The issuers had a little bit of a problem in that they needed to pass on information that was contained on the purchasing orders (PO’s) they would now electronically be replacing.
+In order to get a supplier to pass that data, they offered a rate reduction to encourage the process.
 In theory, it worked really well.
 In practicality, it was not always a home run.
 In some cases, businesses had the data but failed to pass it.
-In others, they passed it to a processor who failed to pass it on, and it some cases it worked as designed, but to say it was universal in the benefits it delivered to suppliers would be a stretch.
+In others, they passed it to a processor who failed to pass it on, and in some cases, it worked as designed, but to say it was universal in the benefits it delivered to suppliers would be a stretch.
 Much has not changed despite the passing of time.
-Granted technology has assisted in some ways to make up for data that is not entered, but with a percentage of B2B spend on consumer cards, Level II & III data is a non-starter for this business volume.
+Granted technology has assisted in some ways to make up for data that is not entered, but with a percentage of B2B spend on Consumer Cards, Level II & III data is a non-starter for this business volume.